engageLively/galyleo-user-docs/source/galyleo_interchange.rst

 Morphic Properties
 ------------------
 All physical objects (filters, charts, text, shapes, and images) have a field ``"morphIndex"`` and a  substructure ``"morphicProperties"``.
-The morphIndex gives the z-order of the morph; 0 is the rearmost morph, n the frontmost.
+The morphIndex gives the z-order of the morph; 0 is the frontmost morph, n the rearmost.
 No two object should share the same morphIndex; the morphIndex should be a total order on physical objects.

 The morphicProperties structure  describes its physical properties.
 The fields of the ``"morphicProperties"`` structure are: